What’s The Best Blush for Mature Skin?

 This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 As an Amazon Affiliate I earn from qualifying purchases.
 Thank you!

 We all know that as we age our skin undergoes a lot of changes.
 It begins to become more dry, loses its natural glow, produces less collagen which results in less elasticity and sagging.
-Our makeup regimen changes also, and deciding whether to use powder blush or cream blush is a typical issue.
+Our makeup regimen changes also.
+How to know what is the best blush for older women – cream or powder?

 Though there are no specific rules in makeup, there are specific types of makeup that are suitable and advisable for women of different ages.
-Not all makeup products that are suitable for the 30s are suitable the same for the 50s, just as not all products for the 20s are recommended for children.
+Not all makeup products that are suitable in your 30’s remain suitable in your 50’s.

-The right blush is a staple for any makeup collection.
+Blush is a staple for any makeup collection, of course.
+But what type of blush?
 As we age, our cheeks begin to lose natural color and become less defined.
-So, which blush is better for women over 50 – cream blush or powder blush?
+So, how to decide which type of blush is best for you as you age?

 Powder blush has always been the popular blush product on the market.
-Powder blush is designed to lock in and control the oil secretion of the skin, something that isn’t a benefit for aging skin.
+Powder blush is designed to lock in and control the oil secretion of the skin, something that is not beneficial for aging skin.
 Using powder blush on dry skin can make it look drier and unnatural.
 The powder will highlight creases, wrinkles, and fine lines even more.

 It Cosmetics Bye Bye Pores Blush